somalouin/portfolio/README.md

-# portfolio

-personal website with infos about my career made with next.js
+personal website with infos about my career made with next.js page router